albe/node-event-storage/README.md

 #### Isolation

 The storage is supposed to only work with a single writer, therefore writes do not influence each other obviously.
-The single writer is not yet guaranteed by the storage itself however.
+The single writer is only guaranteed with a simple lock-directory mechanic, which works on NFS.
+This is of course not a hard guarantee, just a helper to prevent accidentally opening two writers.
 Reads are guaranteed to be isolated due to the append-only nature and a read only ever seeing writes that have finished (not necessarily flushed - i.e. Dirty Reads) at the point of the read.
+In a read-only instance, dirty reads are technically impossible, because the reader has no access to the unfinished writes.
 Multiple reads can happen without blocking writes.

 If Dirty Reads are not wanted, they can be disabled with the storage configuration option `dirtyReads` set to false.
 That way you will only ever be able to read back documents that where flushed to disk.